 Step 7: Find that bay leaf and discard it.

 Step 8: Fill two soup crocks with the onion soup.
 Cut a slice of French bread to size, place on top and cover with cheese.
-Place the crocks into a 350 degree oven.
-Once the cheese melts, turn on the broiler for a few minutes to make the cheese a little brown on top.
-And it’s done.
+Place the crocks under the broiler.
+Let it melt, or make the cheese a little brown on top.

-Step 9: Cuddle up on the couch with the soup and a good romantic movie.
+Step 9: After dinner, cuddle up on the couch with a romantic movie.
 (Tip: Try “Love Actually”)

 Step 10: Prepare a candlelight bubble bath.